pkgw/dedalus-builder/README.md

 ## Instructions

-First, set up your shell so that your MPI system is accessible: the commands `mpicc` and `mpicxx` should be in your `$PATH`.
+First, set up your shell environment so that the programs can identify any system libraries you wish to use:

+- If you wish to use a system MPI installation, make sure that the desired `mpicc` program is in your `$PATH`.
+Otherwise, Anaconda’s prepackaged MPI implementation will be used.

 Then, run `./initialize`.
 This will download and set up a self-contained version of the Conda build infrastructure.

+Then, run `./configure`.
+This will validate your build configuration and save its parameters.
+If you want, you can alter your environment and rerun this script.

 Then run `./build-all`.
 This will compile Dedalus and its the MPI-sensitive dependencies, creating binary package files in the Conda format.
 The goal is